JackFurby/NotReceipt/dataset/README.md

 # Dataset

 For my AI to function I will need a dataset of receipts.
 As it will be working with images my dataset will need to include as many images as I can find.
 At the time of writing I was unable to find an existing dataset and therefore I will be creating my own.
+The licence for this repository is for the code.
+Any media I include may follow a different licence.

 ## getReceipt.py

 This script returns a list of URL's to images of Receipts.
 I found a database of around 4200 receipts available for anyone to use.